re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

   .subscribe()
 ```

-And lastly we need to declare the state for when an issue is selected: Following
+And lastly we need to declare the state when an issue is selected: Following
-a similar logic, we need to load the issue details when an issue is selected,
+similar logic, we need to load the issue details when an issue is selected,
-and its comments.
+as well as its comments:

 ```ts
 export const [useSelectedIssueId, selectedIssueId$] = bind(